|Born||in Cleveland, Ohio, USA|

 Mini Bio (1)

-Mark Stevens, a second-tier star during the 1940s and 1950s, was born Richard William Stevens in Cleveland, Ohio in 1916 (the dates in reference books vary between 1915 and 1920).
+Mark Stevens, a second-tier star during the 1940s and 1950s, was born Richard William Stevens in Cleveland, OH, in 1916 (the dates in reference books vary between 1915-20).
 Of Scottish and English heritage, the freckle-faced boy with the reddish hair had a father who was an American flyer.
-But his parents divorced while he was young and Mark was sent to England where the rebellious boy found himself kicked out of several schools.
+His parents divorced while he was young and Mark was sent to England where the rebellious boy found himself kicked out of several schools.
 He resided briefly with his maternal grandparents until a second move to Canada, where he was raised by his older sister.
 Slight in stature, Mark built himself up through athletics.
 A back injury, sustained while training as a Canadian Olympic diver, however, kept him from serving in WWII.

 TV played a big part in his career in the 1950s, with two classic dramatic series coming his way.
 A move into producing (Mark Stevens Television, Inc.) and music publishing (Mark Stevens Music, Inc.) encouraged his retirement from acting, although he did occasionally appear in guest spots on such TV dramas as Wagon Train (1957) and Playhouse 90 (1956), while occasionally directing as well.
 He earned a star on the Hollywood Walk of Fame in 1960 for his small screen work.